AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Hypothesis testing to compare agent performance

-In this section we describe the basic building blocks used to construct AdaStop: group sequential testing, permutation tests, and step-down method for multiple tests.
-We explain these items separately, and then we combine them to create AdaStop in Section~\ref{sec:main_algo}.
-We also provide a small recap on hypotheses testing in the Appendix (Section~\ref{sec:recap}) for readers that are not used to hypothesis testing and we provide an index of notations (Section~\ref{sec:index_notations}) defining the notations used in this article.
+This section describes the basic building blocks used to construct \adastop: group sequential testing, permutation tests, and step-down method for multiple hypothesis testing.
+We explain these items separately, and then we combine them to create \adastop in Section~\ref{sec:adastop}.
+We also provide a small recap on hypotheses testing in the Appendix \ref{sec:recap} for readers unfamiliar with these notions.